 SMAS is short for the superficial muscular aponeurotic system.
 This option provides the greatest amount of facial rejuvenation.
 It will tighten muscles in your face and neck.
 There are incisions behind your ear and hair line.

-The best candidate for the surgery is in good physical health and doesn't smoke.
+The best candidate for the surgery is in good physical health and doesn’t smoke.
 A longer downtime is associated with the procedure, but it will provide the most significant long-term results.
 Recovery is about two to three weeks following the SMAS facelift.
+Most patients experience initial swelling and discomfort, but full recovery typically occurs within several weeks, with final results visible after the healing process.

 Deep plane facelift addresses the deep structures beneath the skin, specifically the deeper facial musculature.
 The procedure involves repositioning and lifting the deeper tissues, resulting in a comprehensive and natural facelift.
 It can address sagging in the neck and the jowl area.
 Fat can also be repositioned to restore the volume in the mid face.
 Deep plane facelift recovery is about two to three weeks.
+Most patients can expect full recovery within a few weeks, with final results becoming apparent as swelling subsides.
+Deep plane facelifts are considered an advanced surgical technique that lifts the underlying facial tissues to achieve more natural and longer-lasting results, effectively addressing issues like sagging skin, wrinkles, and drooping features.

 A Vertical Restore facelift focuses on natural-looking rejuvenation on facial contours with lasting results through vertical lifting of deep facial tissues.
 Using advanced surgical techniques, the Vertical Restore facelift works to minimise scarring.
 It can last up to 10-15 years however you need to follow a healthy lifestyle.